-SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities

-Exchange Act of 1934

-Filed by the Registrant [X]

-Filed by a Party other than the Registrant []

-Check the appropriate box: []Preliminary Proxy Statement

-[]Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-[X]Definitive Proxy Statement

-[]Definitive Additional Materials

-[]Soliciting Material Pursuant to sec.240.14a-11(c) or sec.240.14a-12

-AVERY DENNISON CORPORATION

-(Name of Registrant as Specified In Its Charter) AVERY DENNISON CORPORATION

-(Name of Person(s) Filing Proxy Statement) Payment of Filing Fee (Check the appropriate box):

-[X]No fee required.

-[]Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-[]Fee paid previously with preliminary materials.

-- []Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.) Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 Avery Dennison Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules $14a-6(i)(4)$ and $0-11$.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- (1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:

-- (4) Date Filed:
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

+Notes:

-[AVERY DENNISON Avery Dennison Corporation 150 North Orange Grove Boulevard LOG0] Pasadena, California 91103 -----Notice of To the Stockholders: Annual Meeting of Stockholders The Annual Meeting of Stockholders of Avery Dennison Corporation will be held at 150 North Orange Grove To be held Boulevard, Pasadena, California, on Thursday, April 27, April 27, 2000 2000, at 1:30 P.M. for the following purposes: 1.
-To elect three directors to hold office for a term of three years and until their successors are elected and have qualified; and 2.
-To transact such other business as may properly come before the meeting and any adjournments thereof.
-In accordance with the Bylaws, the Board of Directors has fixed the close of business on Monday, February 28, 2000, as the record date for the determination of stockholders entitled to vote at the Annual Meeting and to receive notice thereof.
+[LOGO OF AVERY DENNISON] Avery Dennison Corporation 150 North Orange Grove Boulevard Pasadena, California 91103 - Notice of To the Stockholders: Annual Meeting of Stockholders To be held April 26, 2001 The Annual Meeting of Stockholders of Avery Dennison Corporation will be held at 150 North Orange Grove Boulevard, Pasadena, California, on Thursday, April 26, 2001, at 1:30 P.M. for the following purposes: To elect four directors to hold office for a term of three years and until their successors are elected and have qualified; and To transact such other business as may properly come before the meeting and any adjournments thereof.
+In accordance with the Bylaws, the Board of Directors has fixed the close of business on Monday, February 26, 2001, as the record date for the determination of stockholders entitled to vote at the Annual Meeting and to receive notice thereof.
 All stockholders are cordially invited to attend the meeting.
 BY ORDER OF THE BOARD OF DIRECTORS